 When you've set up URIports for your reporting needs, you'll receive many reports when violations or errors are triggered.
-These reports can sometimes clutter your view.
-That's why we've built features in your URIports account that allow you to hide or block reports that are not important or cannot be fixed, so only important reports will be visible.
-Lets find out how you can easily use these features.
+Unfortunately, these reports can sometimes clutter up your view.
+That's why we've built features into your URIports account that allows you to hide or block reports that are not important or can't be fixed, so only essential reports are visible.
+Let's look at the easiest way to use these features.

-There are three options for you to choose from: Hiding reports, ignoring reports and blocking reports.
-I'll explain each option, they all look alike but each has it's own super powers.
+You have three options: Hiding reports, ignoring reports, or blocking reports.
+I'll explain each one.
+They all look alike, but each has its superpowers.

-When you receive reports of things you cannot fix like when site visitors that use extensions or anti-virus programs that inject code etc. you can set up a block rule.
-It works the same as ignoring, but we'll drop the report immediately when we receive it and will not process it.
+When you receive reports for issues you cannot fix – like when site visitors use extensions or anti-virus programs that inject code etc. – you can set up a block rule.
+It works the same as ignoring, but we drop the report as soon as we receive it and don't process it.
 Blocked reports aren't visible in your account.

 Fair Use Policy

-Blocked reports will not count towards your monthly quota, but to ensure that our service runs smoothly, we apply a fair use policy for blocking reports.
-Blocked reports have to be processed by our system to check whether they have to be blocked.
+Blocked reports don't count towards your monthly quota, but to ensure that our service runs smoothly, we apply a fair use policy for blocking them.
+Our system has to process blocked reports to check whether they have to be blocked.
 The current fair use policy is 20% of your quota.
-So if you have a subscription with 500,000 reports, you can block 100,000 reports every month.
-It is possible that the fair use policy will change unannounced in the future.
-When you exceed the fair use policy limit, it is possible that newly blocked reports will count towards your monthly quota.
-Unactionable violations, like the 'abandoned'-network error are never counted towards your quota or fair use policy.
+So, if you have a subscription with 500,000 reports, you can block 100,000 every month.
+The fair use policy may change unannounced at any time.
+When you exceed the fair use policy limit, newly blocked reports may count towards your monthly quota.
+Unactionable violations, like the abandoned-network error, are never counted towards your quota or fair use policy.